Entodi/meshnet-pytorch/README.md

 # MeshNet

-This repository contains PyTorch implementation of MeshNet architecture.
-MeshNet is volumetric convolutional neural network based on dilated kernels [1] for image segmentation.
+This repository contains a PyTorch implementation of MeshNet architecture.
+MeshNet is a volumetric convolutional neural network for image segmentation (focused on brain imaging application) based on dilated kernels [1].

-Code provides framework to train, evaluate model for segmentation of 104 class brain atlas.
-It is modification of our previous work [3].
+This code provides a framework for training and evaluating a model for segmentation of a T1 (+ optional T2) into a 104 class brain atlas.
+It is a modification of our previous work [3].

 # Usage
 ## Data preparation
-1. Prepare **T1 input** with mri_convert from FreeSurfer (https://surfer.nmr.mgh.harvard.edu/) conform T1 to 1mm voxel size in coronal slice direction with side length 256. **You can skip this step if your T1 image with slice thickness 1mm x 1mm x 1mm and 256 x 256 x 256.**
+1. Prepare **T1 input** with mri_convert from FreeSurfer (https://surfer.nmr.mgh.harvard.edu/) conform T1 to 1mm voxel size in coronal slice direction with side length 256. **You can skip this step if your T1 image is alredy with slice thickness 1mm x 1mm x 1mm and 256 x 256 x 256.**
 ```
 mri_convert *brainDir*/t1.nii *brainDir*/T1.nii.gz -c
 ```